marcohernandezusal/TECTONIC_quantAI/README.md

 ## 🤖 Semi-Supervised Learning (Self-Training)

 This pipeline uses only 10% of labeled data and gradually augments training data using confident predictions from the model itself.
+As new data becomes available, we can continue training with both labeled and unlabeled instances.

 To run:
 ```bash